rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 Let's explore the Message Bus API by looking at some typical examples of basic usage.
 Suppose you want to create and send a message from one component of your application to another.
-You can accomplish this in four easy steps:
+You can accomplish this in three easy steps:

 1. Create a destination and register it with the message bus.